marsiitr/VR-Flight-Simulator/README.md

 ## ABSTRACT

-The project we made is known as VR Flight S imulator.It is a simulation of real life plane experience.
+The project we made is known as VR Flight Simulator.It is a simulation of real life plane experience.
 In this project We had used a ultrasonic sensor, a bump sensor, a potentiometer sensor, a gyroscope sensor (esp8266), and a esp9250 module to make a joystick and a throttle handle.
 The joytick physically moved in vertical circular motion in left write direction, and it moved front and backwards producing